gsilvers/me/content/posts/20240518-how-to-blog.md

 UGH

 Why are there so many tools in the way of just posting dog pics somewhere I have more agency over.
+It seems like it should be easy I can just use a repo full of markdown like this quick test of codeberg [here](https://codeberg.org/gsilvers/test_markdown).
+I can write markdown, post a photo and put up content on the web from anything.